Kunull/Writeups/docs/pwn.college/System Security/Sandboxing.md

 }
 ```

-This level is a clean jail — the old root is properly detached, no bind mounts, no `/proc` left behind.
+This level is a clean jail, the old root is properly detached, no bind mounts, no `/proc` left behind.
 The mount side is airtight.

 But two new things are introduced.

-**First**, a file is opened before the jail is set up:
+First, a file is opened before the jail is set up:

 ```c
 assert(strstr(argv[1], "flag") == NULL);